Holly Holm: Return to boxing

 Holm signed with Jake Paul's Most Valuable Promotions in May 2025.
 She made her boxing return in a 10-round lightweight bout against previously undefeated Yolanda Ochoa on June 28, 2025, in Anaheim, California.
 Holm won the fight by unanimous decision with all three ringside judges awarding her every round.

+Holm vs. Han

+She challenged WBA female lightweight champion Stephanie Han at Coliseo Roberto Clemente in San Juan, Puerto Rico, on January 3, 2026.
+Holm lost by unanimous technical decision having been behind on all three ringside judges' scorecards when the fight was stopped in the seventh round due to a cut on her hairline caused by an accidental clash of heads.

+Holm vs. Han 2

+Holm challenged Stephanie Han for her WBA lightweight title in a rematch at County Coliseum in El Paso, Texas, on May 30, 2026.
+She lost via majority decision decision with two of the ringside judges scoring the fight 96–94 in her opponent's favour, while the third had it a 95–95 draw.

 Mixed martial arts career

 Early career

 Holm made her mixed martial arts debut on March 4, 2011, against Christina Domke at an event organized by her boxing promoter, Lenny Fresquez.
 She headlined the card with Jackson's Submission Fighting teammate Keith Jardine.
 Holm won the fight via TKO in the second round after her opponent was unable to continue due to leg kicks inflicted by Holm.

 Holm returned to MMA on September 9, 2011, at Fresquez Productions: Clash in the Cage against Strikeforce veteran Jan Finney.
 She defeated Finney by TKO in the third round.

 Bellator MMA

 On February 28, 2013, Holm made her Bellator MMA debut against Katie Merrill at Bellator 91 in Rio Rancho, New Mexico.
 Holm won the bout via TKO in the second round.

 Holm announced that she would retire from boxing after her May 11, 2013, boxing match against Mary McGee so that she can fully concentrate on her MMA career.
 The message came as a punctuation in the negotiations to arrange a title-battle between Holm and the Norwegian champion Cecilia Brækhus.
 Holm went on to defeat McGee via unanimous decision, for her boxing retirement bout.